mpatacchiola/blog/_posts/2016-12-5-dissecting-reinforcement-learning.markdown

 \end{bmatrix}
 $$

-The transition matrix is always a square matrix, and since we are dealing with probability distributions all the entries are included between 0 and 1 and a single row should sum up to 1. **We can graphically represent the Markov chain**.
+The transition matrix is always a square matrix, and since we are dealing with probability distributions all the entries are within 0 and 1 and a single row sums to 1. **We can graphically represent the Markov chain**.
 In the following representation each state of the chain is a node and the transition probabilities are edges.
 Highest probabilities have a thickest edge:

 ![Simple Markov Chain]({{site.baseurl}}/images/simple_markov_chain.png){:class="img-responsive"}

-Until now we did not mentioned **time**, but we have to do it because Markov chains are dynamical processes which evolve in time.
+Until now we did not mention **time**, but we have to do it because Markov chains are dynamical processes which evolve in time.
 Let's suppose we have to guess were the process will be after 3 steps and after 50 steps.
 How can we do it?
 We are interested in chains that have a finite number of states and are  time-homogeneous meaning that the transition matrix does not change over time.
 Given these assumptions **we can compute the k-step transition probability as the k-th power of the transition matrix**, let's do it in Numpy:

 ```python